-Father Greg related to us a moving story relative to the practice of changing attitudes in labelling religious beliefs.

-the Christian faith.
-She

-harboured illusions of an

-piety angry God, which made

-her very fearful.
+Father Greg related to us a moving story relative to the practice of changing attitudes in labelling He referenced the life of a young girl who lived in a land where she had never experienced the Christian faith.
+She harboured illusions of an angry God, which made her very fearful.

-ies Eventually, fate

-intervened and she

-managed to flee that

-country.
-After settling into

-managed to flee that country.
+Eventually, fate intervened and she managed to flee that country.
 After settling into a new environment, she found a Christian church.
 The congregation was happy and excited.
 They were singing and dancing to God.
 She started to read her Bible, and soon discovered that we live by grace and that our relationship with God is secured.
 Here at St. John the Evangelist, life in the church has always been an embodiment of the trilogy-prayer, work, and play-as we endeavour to maintain an atmosphere that is relaxed and joyful

-Until the pandemic hit us in March 2020, living the Christian life wasn't just going to church on Sunday morning, albeit, that is a very important first
+Until the pandemic hit us in March 2020, living the Christian life wasn't just going to church on Sunday morning, albeit, that is a very important first step.

 Activities with the ACW, altar guild, and vestry while planning fundraisers to help in the maintenance of the church and other commitments, were never considered a chore.
 They were all achieved with excitement and satisfaction, and always laced with humour.
 Every red letter day on the church calendar was celebrated in fellowship, not only with the congregation, but often with invited guests from neighbouring parishes.

-While in the middle of writing this article, the
+While in the middle of writing this article, the adaptation of the word religious beliefs.